Home Compare BWXT vs EME

 BWX Technologies vs EMCOR Group: Which Stock Looks Stronger in 2026?

-EMCOR holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+EMCOR holds the cleaner structural position, with the lead spread across growth and valuation.
+BWX Technologies does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, EMCOR is in better shape — its trend is intact while BWX Technologies's trend has broken down.
 That puts structure and market broadly in agreement — EMCOR's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-The lead is spread across valuation and profitability, rather than sitting in one isolated gap.
-The overall score gap is 13 points in favour of EMCOR Group, Inc..
+The clearest separation starts in growth, but valuation adds another real layer to the result.
+The overall score gap is 15 points in favour of EMCOR Group, Inc..

 Trajectory Similarity